Sarah Pritchard BA (Hons), PGCE, FME, ISMETA RSME RSMT

 My work takes place here within my own Somatic Movement Studio which is virtual and in person in Birmingham, as well as a guest teacher for dance companies and schools.
 I teach clients with little movement experience, often post injury or with chronic conditions, all the way through to specialist professional movers with exceptional talents and skills.
 My work focuses upon enhancing function through body mind integration, helping individuals make their own journey towards embodiment in movement and life as a whole!

 Within Pilates, I trained with the internationally renowned Alan Herdman at his London Studios.
 After graduating from his course I worked within Alan Herdman affiliated Pilates Studios in Central London and Hertfordshire, teaching clients of every age, skills level and ability.
 I have a particular interest in the health and wellbeing of dancers, having worked with them at every stage in their dancing career helping them optimise and preserve not only their talent but also their body for life.
 I am the Pilates and Dance Wellbeing Tutor at the Centre for Advanced training for Contemporary Dance (Fabric) in Birmingham and at the National Centre for Advanced training Yuva Gati, which specialises in South Asian Dance.
+I am also a member of the Dance Leaders Group within Birmingham.

 My personal movement story travelled the pathway of beginner, to specialist, initially as a dancer and Classical Ballet teacher, only to re-learn everything as a result of complex surgeries and challenging rehabilitation.
 Having returned to dance, I discovered I loved being in the Pilates studio more than the dance studio!
 Realising that there was more to the use of imagery than I had initially used as a dancer, I embarked on a very different movement journey with Eric Franklin.
 From these experiences, I know the incredible power of truly integrating body and mind within movement and the total freedom and joy this brings.
 When I’m not teaching, I am exploring movement through a whole range of different modalities and deepening my own somatic practice, based on continued study of anatomy, physiology and the psyche in movement, exploring the profound beauty and wisdom held within our physical bodies.
-I am currently studying a second branch of somatic therapy at the Leven Institute for Expressive Movement.

 It is really important to me that everything we do in my studio is based on health, the science behind it, and my work enhances your wellbeing in mind and body.
 Over the years I feel dismayed about my industry, hearing from new clients about body shaming in movement classes, being made to feel unworthy, compared with others or be given false truths (about six packs, pelvic floors, weight loss, mindless repetitions or how the body works to name a few).
 All this does is make your body tense, uncomfortable, movement is not enjoyable and in some extreme cases causes distress and hurt.
 Lots of this is passed down training from teachers, lack of knowledge or, worse still, stamping authority over others.
 The damage it does to the person as well as their movement capacity can be huge.
 From my own corner, I want to play my part in putting an end to all of that.